sbabic/swupdate/doc/source/sw-description.rst

 Please take a look at http://www.hyperrealm.com/libconfig/libconfig_manual.html for an explanation of basic types.
-The whole description must be contained in the sw-description file itself: using of the #include directive is not allowed by swupdate.
+The whole description must be contained in the sw-description file itself: using of the #include directive is not allowed by SWUpdate.

 The following example explains better the implemented tags: